 This post may contain affiliate links, please see my disclosure policy to learn more.

 Remove the giblets from inside the chicken cavity and dry off the skin using clean paper towels.
-Dry skin results in a crispier baked skin.
-Season the chicken inside and outside with salt, pepper and garlic powder.
+Dry skin results in crispier baked skin.
+Season the chicken inside and outside with salt, pepper, and garlic powder.
 Don’t be afraid to use generous amounts!

 While your chicken is resting, pour the drippings into a measuring cup and skim the fat off the top using a spoon.
 Add the drippings to a saucepan.

-Combine 1 tablespoon cornstarch to 1 tablespoon cold water, add to the pan and whisk until everything thickens.
+Combine 1 tablespoon cornstarch with 1 tablespoon cold water, add to the pan, whisk and cook until everything thickens.
 You can add more or less cornstarch depending on how thick you’d like the gravy.
-Simmer over medium high heat, until thickened.
+Simmer over medium-high heat, until thickened.

 Juicy Roast Chicken